deconcash/decon/doc/tor.md

 	./decond ... -discover

-and open port5040on your firewall (or use -upnp).
+and open port 5040 on your firewall (or use -upnp).

 If you only want to use Tor to reach onion addresses, but not use it as a proxy for normal IPv4/IPv6 communication, use: